 Update the default language page

-The Dashboard web part can be used once the Dashboard has been published.
-The Dashboard web part will display in the users preferred language (if different from the default language) if a translated Dashboard has been provided.
-Note:
+The Dashboard web part can be used once the dashboard has been published.
+The Dashboard web part will display in the users preferred language (if different from the default language) if a translated dashboard has been provided.

-- Translation Dashboards must be approved and published before they will appear.
+- Translation dashboards must be approved and published before they'll appear.

-- Some components of the 2nd party and 3rd party Dashboard cards (like the card name) may not be translatable.
+- Some components of the second party and third party dashboard cards (like the card name) may not be translatable.